KlingTeam/MemFlow/README.md

 **Hints for two stage training**

 The `bank_size` is a tunable hyperparameter specified in [`configs/train_init.yaml`](configs/train_init.yaml) and [`configs/train_long.yaml`](configs/train_long.yaml).
 It controls the number of latent frames stored in the memory bank.
 When `bank_size` matches the number of latent frames of frame sink in [LongLive](https://github.com/NVlabs/LongLive) (as in our default setting), training can optionally start directly from Stage 2 (Streaming Long Tuning).
 Specifically, we initialize from the checkpoint [`longlive_base.pt`](https://huggingface.co/Efficient-Large-Model/LongLive-1.3B/blob/main/models/longlive_base.pt) obtained in Stage 1 of [LongLive](https://github.com/NVlabs/LongLive) and fine-tune only the LoRA parameters, which significantly improves training efficiency.

+## 📏 Evaluation & Benchmark

+We provide a evaluation prompt set as benchmark for multi-prompt generation.
+Following [LongLive](https://github.com/NVlabs/LongLive), we customize 100 groups of narrative scripts, with each consisting of 6 successive 10-second prompts for a total of 100 videos lasting for 60 seconds.
+Set `data_path` in [`configs/interactive_inference.yaml`](configs/interactive_inference.yaml) as `prompts/interactive_benchmark.jsonl` for evaluation.

 <!-- ## How to contribute